View course descriptions for

 SC 231 Sociology for Health Professionals (3) Offered Fall.
 Prereq.: Major in natural sciences.
 Students learn the basic theories and principles of sociology with particular emphasis on its relevance to health care in the United States.
 Students will learn about the nature of sociology, characteristics of individuals within society, social institutions and human ecology, and social change.

 SC 242 Basics of Pharmacy Practice (2) Offered Spring.
 Prereq.: BY 111 and CH 111.
 Students learn the basic principles of pharmacy practice through a systematic introduction to all aspects of the profession.
 Drug classification and dosage formulations will be taught with an emphasis placed on practical knowledge required by all pharmacy professionals.
 Successful completion of this class prepares students to sit for the Pharmacy Technician Certification Examination.
+Required for SC 442.

 SC 271, 371, 471 Science Research (2 each) Offered Summer.
 Prereq.: Major in natural sciences; and approval from chair of natural sciences.
 Students complete a documented scientific research experience in this elective internship.
 This is an 80-hour minimum summer research experience in an approved off-campus facility.
+Required for SC 371, each level required for the next one.

 SC 351–352 Physical Therapy Observation

 Internship (1 each) Offered Both sem., Interterm, and Summer.
 Prereq.: BY 311; 2.75 GPA or higher; and approval from chair of natural sciences.
 Students will complete a documented observation of a licensed physical therapist for a minimum of 40 hours.
 The student will take two different internships from the following choices: a hospital or rehabilitation center, a home health care setting, sports medicine center, or an outpatient-based center.
+Required for SC 352.

 SC 392 Pre-Health Preparation Seminar (1) Offered Spring.
 Prereq.: Junior or senior natural sciences major.
 Students prepare to pursue graduate studies in the health sciences through review of relevant topics in preparation for graduate admissions tests, practice test-taking strategies, learn to communicate goals through a written purpose statement, and participate in practice interviews.